abled007/-Imitari/README.md

     - HTML
     - React

-## User Stories:
+## Icebox
-"As a user I want to create a new account."

-"As a user I want to be able to make a post."

-"As a user I want to add images to my own album."

-"As a user I want to see my profile page."

-"As a user I want to comment on posts."
+"As a user I can follow and like posts."

 ## App Demo